 - No help on how to correct the problem

 - In the erroneous results of the first figure, there is no clue, no hint, no help to figure out how to correct the problem.
 You could argue about R correcting the issue ”automagically”, but at least it finds a solution to the problem and tells you about it.

 - I put in the row and column headings because otherwise it is just too hard to read the data.
 Where does the function stuff the F statistics again?

 And don’t get me started on version control and documentation.
 Don’t even mention that the maths in Excel are wrong.
-Remember: Friends do not let friends do data analysis in spreadsheets.
+Don’t bring up the list of academically researched spreadsheet horror stories.
+Just remember: Friends do not let friends do data analysis in spreadsheets.